nfisher23/nickolasfisher.com/content/blog/How-to-do-Test-Driven-Development-on-Your-Ansible-Roles-Using-Molecule.md

 $ molecule init role -d vagrant -r test-driven-development-with-molecule
 ```

 As you can see, this example will use Vagrant as the provider.
-Molecule, as of this writing, defaults to Docker, which is a valid choice as well, however we&#39;ll focus on one thing at at time and work with a VM (even though it is slower) for now.
+Molecule, as of this writing, defaults to Docker, which is a valid choice as well, however we'll focus on one thing at at time and work with a VM (even though it is slower) for now.
 The command above will simplify your life by providing boilerplate code that installs python on your target VM, which is required by Ansible.
 You _might_ have to modify the created VM in the platforms section of your **molecule/default/molecule.yml** instance like so:

 ```yaml
 platforms: